deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-After a minute of confused waiting, he became aware of a sort of... rumbling sound.
+After a minute of confused waiting, he became aware of a sort of...rumbling sound.

 This turned out to be Caroline, dragging behind her a pallet jack, onto which was loaded a crate full of more USPS totes than Julian would have considered plausible.

-"That's... that's my mail?" he asked, flatly.
+"That's...that's my mail?" he asked, flatly.

 "This is your mail."
 Caroline agreed.